 Tariffs are a type of tax that ensures foreign products cost more and American products are competitively priced.
-This only occurs within the borders of the U.S. as the cost of producing such American products are apparently high and on competitive.
+This is more likely if our industries are not competitive.
 Flexibility on Tariffs does two things 1.) maintain free trade for those who did not violate concepts of fair practices and 2.) protect the industry to develop.

 Flexibility is important when America has a long-term past precedence of promoting free trade.
-Yet there is a solid argument that some countries have taken advantage of that.
-Therefore, a low level of tariffs on abusive countries that engaged in "dumping" could be justified as a punitive measure and ensure that positive trade relations are maintained.
+Yet there is a solid argument that some countries have taken advantage of that free trade good will.
+Therefore, a higher level of tariffs on abusive countries that engaged in "dumping" could be justified as a punitive measure to ensure countries have a stake in playing it fair.

 You must also consider that tariffs are only good when they allow already working industries to quickly pick up their competitive position through new investment, innovation and reform.
 Without a quick change in their position they will need these tariffs for a long time and that could force them to be further non-competitive through lack of reforms.